MendyBerger/governance/projects/hosted/webidl2wit.md

 >
 > The most important information about the project should be "above the fold".
 Projects should identify themselves as Bytecode Alliance projects so that, with time, people associate the Bytecode Alliance with quality projects that they can rely on.

-[github.com/wasi-gfx/webidl2wit/blob/main/README.md](https://github.com/wasi-gfx/webidl2wit/blob/main/README.md) has the project name and a brief description.
+Our [README.md](https://github.com/wasi-gfx/webidl2wit/blob/main/README.md) has the project name and a brief description.
 We'll add the BA link once accepted to the BA.

 ### Release Process